Verified

 Insurance Accepted

 No need to commute, coordinate schedules, or press pause on daily life.
-Equip’s virtual treatment lets clients use recovery skills where and when they’re needed, preparing them for life after treatment.
-Dietitians can help prep meals in clients’ kitchens, support people can join sessions from anywhere, and weight can be submitted without being seen.
+Equip’s virtual treatment lets patients use recovery skills where and when they’re needed, preparing them for life after treatment.
+Patients and loved ones can join sessions from anywhere, dietitians can support patients in real-time in their kitchens, and weight can be submitted without being seen.

-Clients are matched with a dedicated care team that can include a medical provider, registered dietitian, licensed therapist, peer mentor, and family mentor.
+Patients are matched with a dedicated care team: a medical provider, registered dietitian, licensed therapist, peer mentor, and family mentor.
 They offer weekly support, from nutritional counseling to medical care and emotional guidance.
-Each brings lived experience or clinical expertise to help clients and their support people through recovery.
+Each brings lived experience or clinical expertise to help patients and their support people through recovery.

 Equip believes lasting recovery is possible for everyone with an eating disorder — no matter the diagnosis, age, or how serious their symptoms are.
 Their team is trained to evaluate and treat a wide range of eating disorders, no prior diagnosis required.
 They also address co-occurring conditions like anxiety or depression, providing whole-person care.

-Equip gets to know each client and develops a personalized treatment plan that pulls from the leading evidence-based approaches to best meet their needs.
-Treatment first helps normalize eating habits and gain weight (if needed), then shifts to a customized blend of interventions to challenge unhelpful mindsets, address unique symptoms, regulate emotions, and involve family.
+Equip gets to know each patient and develops a personalized treatment plan that pulls from the leading evidence-based approaches to best meet their needs.
+Treatment first focuses on normalizing eating habits and weight restoration (if needed), then shifts to a customized blend of interventions to challenge unhelpful mindsets, address unique symptoms, regulate emotions, and prevent relapse.

 Teens receive the treatment they need for mental health disorders and addiction, with the added support of educational and vocational services.